flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - It seem swe have to interview people first and get them to talk us through it.
     - Do we need a questionaire?
 - Jerry
     - a smorgasbord of thinking tool users' preferences
     - There is some skill required to pull people out of their over-complexity.
 - [ ] questionnaire for thinking tool users?
+    - What are you using this tool for and why?
+    - What did you wish your tool suite did?
+    - In the note taking space a lot of people don't think out the longg term value
+    - Creating one or two notes a day over a year before the big affordances become obvious
+    - what is the long term value of your tool suite and process?
+- Chris
+    - Very few people get to the